 Do customers, tenants, service users, the public or employees have access to a property that you control?
 Can other people be affected by what you are doing?
 If the answer is yes to either of these questions, then you need to act to control & prevent Legionella bacteria.

 If you are in charge of or responsible for a property and even if you work from home then you may have an obligation under Health & Safety law to have a Legionella Risk Assessment carried out, as well as carrying out other preventative measures.
 These requirements are found in the Health & Safety at Work Act 1974, The Control of Substances Hazardous to Health Act (COSHH) 2002 & The Management of Health & Safety at Work Regulations 1999.
-Failure to do so can lead to unlimited fines with a starting point of £10,000, prosecution and even imprisonment, the Crown Prosecution Service have even previously authorised charges of Corporate Manslaughter for deaths related to Legionella failures.
-In support of these Health & Safety legal requirements the HSE has published the Approved Code of Practice ACOP L8.
+Failure to do so can lead to unlimited fines with a starting point of £10,000, prosecution and even imprisonment, the Crown Prosecution Service have also previously authorised charges of Corporate Manslaughter for deaths related to Legionella failures.
+In support of these Health & Safety legal requirements the HSE has published the 4th Edition of the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called ACOP L8.

 The Health & Safety Executives Approved Code of Practice

-for the Control of Legionella Bacteria ACOP L8, BS 8580-1
+for the Control of Legionella Bacteria ACOP L8

 The Health & Safety Executive have also released technical guidance documents